Abhishekrd03/Reproducible-Research-Project-1/PA1_template.md

 ```
 ## [1] 2304
 ```
 2. Devise a strategy for filling in all of the missing values in the dataset.
-AND
+Ans.
+All the missing values are replaced by the mean for that 5-minute interval.
 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r